Ringolevio: Rules

 The game typically splits players into two teams, one of "hunters" and one of "prey".
 A confined area called "jail" is marked.
 Games often have set boundaries of how far from the jail pursued players can go.

 The goal of the hunting team is to catch the "prey" by grabbing hold of them and performing a chant.
 This chant varies between regions, with different versions of the game using chants such as "chain chain double chain, no break away" and "Ringolevio, 1-2-3, 1-2-3, 1-2-3".
 If the pursued person breaks free at any point during this brief recitation, the person is not caught and can still play.
 If the chant is finished, the hunter takes the prey to jail (also called the "base" in some variations) and the captive is considered "out".

 The prey can free captured team members by entering the jail without being caught, tagging the captives and shouting, "All in!
 All in!
 Free-all!" (other phrases used include "All in, all in, all in, free allo" and "Olly olly oxen free").

-In some variations, the pursuing team cannot station any player of their team within line of sight of the jail.
-This is called "babysitting" (the term "puppy-guarding" is also used).
-The cry of "babysitting" can be made by anyone in the jail who feels that any member of the opposing team is lingering near the jail and blocking their rescue.

-The goal of the pursuing team is to catch all the members of the other team, and "capture" them in the jail/base.
-The team being pursued tries to avoid capture and, if possible, free their jailed comrades.
-The game ends when one team has caught all the members of the opposing team, at which point the teams change their roles.